 Unlike iFit Coach, Bitgym does not have direct integration or connectivity with your fitness equipment.
 Instead, it uses the front-facing camera on the device to determine how fast you are going and the video either slows down or speeds up, depending on your movement.
 You can also opt to set an automatic speed to have the video continue at a constant pace.
 You can choose to enable nature sounds or use your music.

 Bitgym is available on iOS, Android, and the Amazon apps store.
-You can download it for free but can upgrade to the premium version for $7.99 which will unlock all of the features.
+You can download it for free but can upgrade to the premium version which will unlock all of the features.

 For runners that want to “compete” with other runners in a non-linear fashion, there’s Studio.
 Studio is an app with running audio workouts, led by a fitness instructor.
 The app tracks the runner’s progress through various biometrics, allowing people to “compete” with their fellow app users through a leaderboard.
 Non-competitive people can choose to opt out of the leaderboard, too.

 Studio is available for iPhone and Apple Watch devices.
 It is not available for iPad, as it requires HealthKit.
 It's only available on iPhone and Apple Watch devices.
 There is no Android version for Studio.
-The app has a free, two-week trial after which there is a subscription fee of $14.99 per month, billed annually for a total price of $179.88.
+The app has a free, two-week trial after which there is a subscription fee.

 Reviews of the Studio app are generally positive.
 Allison Ferrer on Well and Good liked the Studio app, with a wide selection to choose from and a good selection of music.
 Lifestyle and fitness blogger Sarah Kay Hoffman also liked it, finding the workouts to be challenging and an excellent way to get her runs in despite inclement weather conditions.